Thinking of renting and don’t know whether to go with a condo or an apartment?

 Some people prefer to rent in condos because it is located in a specific neighborhood or building that works best for them.

-All things being equal, most renters tend to gravitate towards apartment complexes with one governing entity and consistent rules for all renters.
+All things being equal, most renters tend to gravitate towards apartment complexes with one governing entity, consistent rules for all renters, and usually better maintenance service.

-In practice, apartments are also usually easier to find and easier to transact (because they have pre-made leases ready to go).
+In practice, apartments are also usually easier to find and easier to transact (because they have pre-made leases and a standardized process ready to go).

 Ultimately, the decision between renting a condo or an apartment is based on your personal situation, so it is important to weigh the pros and cons.